 Thank you to Danielle Ate the Sandwich for the use of this video!

 Get the tabs here: My Girl

-Even if your girl (or guy) doesn’t bring you “sunshine on a cloudy day,” just pop in this Motown classic from The Temptations, and you’ll be smiling before you know it.
+Even if your girl (or guy) doesn’t bring you “sunshine on a cloudy day,” play this Motown classic from The Temptations, and you’ll be smiling before you know it.

-This song is so simple to play, with only C, Dm, F and G in it, that there’s no excuse not to add it to your collection of songs to help you fight off the blues!
+This is one of my favorite easy ukulele songs because of how simple it is to play.
+With only C, Dm, F, and G in it, there’s no excuse not to add it to your collection of songs to help you fight off the blues!

 3. Give Me A Kiss To Build A Dream On – Louis Armstrong